Looking to get a bed for your baby but can’t decide between a bassinet vs cradle?

 Are cradles and bassinets the same size?

-But nowadays, they are more or less, have the same size and weight.
+But nowadays, they are more or less, have the same size and weight limit.

 Do you need a bassinet and a cradle?